sjbylo/flask-vote-app/deploy/vote-app-with-mysql-vm/workshop/README.md

 We will use the OpenShift GitOps Operator (based on the ArgoCD project) to implement GitOps and deploy our demo application.

+First, delete any of the resources that may have been created in the cluster due to previous labs.

 ## Find and access your Git Repo URL